Raghavendra-Thakur/School_mgmt/README.md

  - This is web-app created using servlet jsp and mySql as database

-- for runnibg this web-app we need IDE for that we are using eclipse
+- for runing this web-app we need IDE for that we are using eclipse

-- it also requres server so we are using tomcat version 9
+- it also requires server so we are using tomcat version 9

  **Step 2**